wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-user-input/includes/2-input-types.md

 1. Click on **+ New step** and search for SharePoint.
 Under **Actions** click on **Create item**.

-1. In the **Create item** action, for **Site Address** click on the drop-down arrow, which is to the right and select the site where your list is available.
-If the site doesn't appear, then click on Enter custom value and paste the site URL.
+1. In the **Create item** action, for **Site Address** click on the drop-down arrow, which is available to the right and select the site where your list is available.
+If the site doesn't appear, then click on **Enter custom value** and paste the site URL.

-1. In List Name, select the Reported Property Damage list we created above.
+1. In the List Name field, select the Reported Property Damage list we created above.
     After the list is selected the column names will appear below it.

-1. Click in Location field then on the right, then in the Dynamic Content section select **Location**.
+1. Click in the Location field on the right, then in the Dynamic Content section, select **Location**.

     ![Add location dynamic content](../media/add-location-dynamic-content.jpg)